fmilana/tacodingassistant/README.md

 ```
 flask run
 ```
-3) Launch the Qt application:
+2) Launch the Qt application:
 ```
 python qt.py
 ```
-4) Load a .txt file and press the "Code" button.
+3) Load a .txt file and press the "Code" button.

-4) Visualise word embedding in Tensorflow's [Embedding Projector](https://projector.tensorflow.org/) by uploading vectors.tsv and metadata.tsv

 KMeans classification dumped in "classification.txt".